TheManyula/progress3D/README.md

 # progress3D.inc

-A SA-MP library for creating progress bars in 3D space.
-This library was written and is maintained by Manyula.
+A SA-MP library for creating 3D progress bars.

 ![progress3D](https://i.ibb.co/gVby8wg/progress3-D.png)

+> :warning: For the best results, please use `/fontsize 0` and set `fontweight=0` in your server.cfg.

 ## Installation